 4. No person shall erect or maintain any fence which will materially damage the adjacent property by obstructing the view, shutting out the sunlight, or hindering ventilation, or any fence which shall adversely affect the public health, safety, and welfare.

-5. No fence, except fences erected upon public or parochial school grounds or in public parks and in public playgrounds, shall be constructed of a height greater than six (6) feet; provided, however, that the Planning Commission and Governing Body may, by exception, authorize the construction of a fence higher than six (6) feet if the Board finds the public welfare is preserved.
+5. No fence, except fences erected upon public or parochial school grounds or in public parks and in public playgrounds, shall be constructed of a height greater than six (6) feet; provided, however, that the Board of Zoning Appeals may, by exception, authorize the construction of a fence higher than six (6) feet if the Board finds the public welfare is preserved.

 6. All fences shall conform to the construction standards of the building code and other applicable ordinances and resolutions.